-The evl umbrella utility can run the set of (sub)commands available for controlling, inspecting and testing the state of the EVL core and any command matching the ’evl-*’ glob pattern which may be reachable from the shell $PATH variable.
+The ’evl’ umbrella utility can run the set of base commands available for controlling, inspecting and testing the state of the EVL core and any command matching the ’evl-*’ glob pattern which may be reachable from the shell $PATH variable.
 The way the ’evl’ utility centralizes access to a variety of EVL-related commands is very similar to that of git on purpose.
 Each of the EVL commands is implemented by an external plugin, which can be a mere executable, or a script in whatever language.
 The only requirement is that the caller must have execute permission on such file to run it.

 -V displays the version information then exits.
 The information is

 libevl serial release number, the

 <git-HEAD> information refers to the topmost GIT commit which is

 present in the binary distribution the ’evl’ command is part of,

 <revision> refers to the kernel ABI this binary distribution